a10networks/terraform-provider-thunder/website/docs/r/thunder_router_bgp_address_family_ipv6.html.markdown

 * `activate` - Enable the Address Family for this Neighbor
 * `allowas-in` - Accept as-path with my AS present in it
 * `allowas-in-count` - Number of occurrences of AS number
-* `prefix-list-direction` - 'both': both; 'receive': receive; 'send': send;
-* `default-originate` - Originate default route to this neighbor
-* `distribute-list` - Filter updates to/from this neighbor (IP standard/extended/named access list)
-* `distribute-list-direction` - 'in': in; 'out': out;
-* `filter-list` - Establish BGP filters (AS path access-list name)
-* `filter-list-direction` - 'in': in; 'out': out;
 * `maximum-prefix` - Maximum number of prefix accept from this peer (maximum no. of prefix limit (various depends on model))
 * `maximum-prefix-thres` - threshold-value, 1 to 100 percent
 * `next-hop-self` - Disable the next hop calculation for this neighbor
-* `nbr-prefix-list` - Filter updates to/from this neighbor (Name of a prefix list)
-* `nbr-prefix-list-direction` - 'in': in; 'out': out;
 * `remove-private-as` - Remove private AS number from outbound updates
 * `nbr-route-map` - Apply route map to neighbor (Name of route map)
 * `nbr-rmap-direction` - 'in': in; 'out': out;
-* `send-community-val` - 'both': Send Standard and Extended Community attributes; 'none': Disable Sending Community attributes; 'standard': Send Standard Community attributes; 'extended': Send Extended Community attributes;
 * `inbound` - Allow inbound soft reconfiguration for this neighbor
-* `unsuppress-map` - Route-map to selectively unsuppress suppressed routes (Name of route map)
 * `weight` - Set default weight for routes from this neighbor
 * `neighbor-ipv4` - Neighbor address
 * `peer-group-name` - Configure peer-group (peer-group name)
+* `prefix-list-direction` - 'both': both; 'receive': receive; 'send': send;
 * `graceful-restart` - enable graceful-restart helper for this neighbor
+* `default-originate` - Originate default route to this neighbor
+* `distribute-list` - Filter updates to/from this neighbor (IP standard/extended/named access list)
+* `distribute-list-direction` - 'in': in; 'out': out;
+* `filter-list` - Establish BGP filters (AS path access-list name)
+* `filter-list-direction` - 'in': in; 'out': out;
+* `restart-min` - restart value, 1 to 1440 minutes
+* `nbr-prefix-list` - Filter updates to/from this neighbor (Name of a prefix list)
+* `nbr-prefix-list-direction` - 'in': in; 'out': out;
+* `send-community-val` - 'both': Send Standard and Extended Community attributes; 'none': Disable Sending Community attributes; 'standard': Send Standard Community attributes; 'extended': Send Extended Community attributes;
+* `unsuppress-map` - Route-map to selectively unsuppress suppressed routes (Name of route map)
 * `neighbor-ipv6` - Neighbor IPv6 address
 * `ethernet` - Ethernet interface number
 * `ve` - Virtual ethernet interface number